 – Extracellular resins, consistent with Kayexalate identified (see comment)

-COMMENT: The histologic sections show *** mucosa with characteristic Kayexalate resins within the area of ulceration.
+COMMENT: The biopsy shows *** mucosa with characteristic Kayexalate resins within the area of ulceration.
 This is of note because Kayexalate has been associated with gastrointestinal injury and sometimes even severe necrosis (see reference below).
 Clinical and endoscopic correlation is required.

 These findings were discussed with Dr. *** by Dr. *** on *** at ***.